ShreyasHarinath/faircorp/README.md

 ### Main Feature

-This project provides multiple useful REST API's that can be used to manage entities such as windows, heaters and rooms and in a building.
+This project provides multiple useful REST API's that can be used to manage entities such as windows, heaters and rooms in a building.

 -----